Updated Jan 4, 2022.

 The Mendy Project came up when I was writing about my intentions for 2020.

-2021 has a long list of maker challenges already, so what’s another one!?
+2022 already has a long list of maker challenges, so what’s another one!?

 Let’s all be “mendy-lorians” and repair the stuff we have laying around.
 Repair and reuse!